 pricing your product to be competitive

 Your under-priced competition might be making lots of sales but still losing money at the end of the day.
 They might not still be in business next year.
 My advice to you – Don’t worry so much about competing with everybody else.
-Even if a higher price means fewer sales, you’d rather fewer sales and more bottom line profit than lots of sales but a negative bank account balance.
+Even if a higher price means fewer sales, you’d rather fewer sales and more bottom line profit than lots of sales and a zero dollar bank account balance.

 If your pricing equation seems to be telling you to price your goods at prices lower than your competitors, then great.
 Life’s peachy.
 You can start there and have room to grow and increase profits as your demand and brand visibility improves.
 In the more likely event that your pricing equation prices you at or above your competition, that’s ok.
 I know it can feel a bit icky to be charging $3 more than everybody else, but it can be done.